 - Contact information for two references.
 One of these references must be someone who knows you in an academic context (either a professor or instructor).
 After you have submitted the name, title, and email address of your references, they will automatically be emailed instructions for uploading their letters online.
 We strongly encourage references to submit letters in English.

-The deadline for all application materials, including transcripts and letters of recommendation, is February 28 at 5:00 p.m.
+The deadline for all application materials, including letters of recommendation, is February 1 at 5:00 p.m.
 (EST).

-We recommend that you edit and proofread your application carefully before submitting it, and perhaps ask one of your instructors or professors to look over your personal statement.
-If you are unsure about how to write a personal statement or are uncertain which writing sample to submit, consider contacting the career services center at your college or university for guidance.
+We recommend that you edit and proofread your application carefully before submitting it, and perhaps ask one of your current or former instructors to look over your personal statement.
+If you are unsure about how to write a personal statement or are uncertain which work sample to submit, consider contacting the career services center at your college or university for guidance.

 Final selection of interns.